ckeditor/ckeditor5/docs/framework/guides/architecture/editing-engine.md

 * They can be {@link module:engine/conversion/downcasthelpers~DowncastHelpers#markerToData converted to the data view}, to store them with the document data.
 * They can be {@link module:engine/conversion/upcasthelpers~UpcastHelpers#dataToMarker loaded with the document data}.

-Markers are ideal for storing and maintaining additional data &mdash; such as comments or selections of other users &mdash; that is related to some portion of the content.
+Markers are ideal for storing and maintaining additional data related to portions of the document &mdash; such as comments or selections of other users.

 ### Schema